 We’ve been working with the Metadata API for 4 years and it is a love-hate relationship.
 It is powerful and we need it, but it can be really quirky.
 There is a balance of the amount of data you request so that you minimize the API calls, but at the same time not having it time out.

 We took 12 months to completely rewrite our sync architecture to make sure we can scale for any size org.
 Part of that is 1,000s of lines of code that we have added to make sure that we are getting all the data, catching the timeouts, and not blowing up customer’s API limits.

 5. Dependency API is a great start but has limitations

 The Dependency API launched in beta and it is a great start.
 There are no plans for GA yet as there are some architectural limitations.
 So using it means you need to understand the implications and risks.
 But when used well, the dependency trees you can create are so insightful.
-In short, the tree shows not just where a metadata item is used, but knock on impact.
+In short, the tree shows not just where a metadata item is used, but the knock on impact.

 6. Org Impact analysis takes processing power

-Big orgs take a long time to process, so really well thought through architecture and efficient code is critical.
+Big orgs take a long time to process, so a really well thought through architecture and efficient code is critical.
 And don’t underestimate the processing power required to create the org impact analysis.
-Pulling all the metadata into a spreadsheet is a waste of effort because the key is understanding the interdependencies and importance of the items.
+Pulling all the metadata into a spreadsheet is a waste of effort because the key is understanding the interdependencies and importance of the metadata items.

 7. Managed Packages are difficult to remove safely

 The difficulty and risk of removing managed packages may seem like great news for ISVs.
 But our org analysis is making it safer for customers to remove them and potentially save on unnecessary license fees.
 Apart from the costs, there are risks with managed packages in orgs.
 They install fields on standard objects and add them to page layouts.
 And a managed package can be upgraded and suddenly new metadata items appear unannounced.